 The Turks and Caicos Islands will reopen to tourists on July 22nd with new safety protocols in place.

 “We are eager and excited to reopen our borders and safely welcome travelers back to the picturesque Turks and Caicos Islands later this summer,” said Pamela Ewing, director of tourism for the Turks and Caicos Islands Tourist Board.

 “In the meantime, we are taking every precaution to ensure the Islands are safe and to enhance the exceptional experience and care afforded by the destination and our world-class hospitality partners.
 Our intention is to cautiously reboot the tourism sector, laying the foundation for short- and long-term recovery.”

-The Grand Turk Cruise Center, however, will remain closed until Aug.
+The Grand Turk Cruise Center will remain closed until at least Aug.
 31, 2020, “subject to guidance from relevant health authorities,” tourism officials said.

 The Turks and Caicos Islands comprise 40 islands and cays, only nine of which are inhabited.
 Over the years, the destination has gained a reputation for its pristine beaches, which are arguably some of the most beautiful in the world.